The Photo “Look and Style” for your Photoshoot

 However, this type of setup tends to add weight to the subject.
 Hence the old adage “the TV adds 10 to 15 lbs”.

-A “Theatrical” style lighting is more dramatic and stronger
+A “Dramatic” style has more shadows, more contrast and stronger attitude

 Also called “Low-key” this type of lighting is directional and has more prominent shadows.
 The main light sources are smaller and tend to bring out more detail in the photos.
 It is more the lighting you might find in dramatic TV shows and movies from the 1930s and 40s when lights were more primitive or today even when the atmosphere and the character of the subject are more important than flattering lighting.